bioinformatics-ca/CAN_2021/Module4/Somatic_tutorial.md

 ```
 less CBW_config.txt
 ```

+###Controlfreec has many different parameters

-Here we see four categories general, sample, control and BAF.
+In the configfile ee four categories general, sample, control and BAF.

 We have commented out the BAM files, however if you you were running this for the first time you should start from the BAM files.
 Instead we use pileups and gc content.